 Kuwala Christian Girls School Inc. was incorporated on August 9, 2010 under the Manitoba Corporations Act as a private foundation under the name of L3M Foundation Inc. L3M Foundation Inc. changed it's operating name on March 14, 2018.
+Effective January 1, 2021, the Canada Revenue Agency changed the Organizations designation from a Private Foundation to a Registered Charity.
 The Organization is exempt from paying income tax under paragraph 149 (1) of the Income Tax Act as a not-for-profit charitable organization.